BadIdeaFactory/biffud.com/src/pages/tldr/4-bbc-accessible-narrative-text/post.md

 ## Safety Nets

 Clearly only the foolish would attempt such a feat without some kind of safety net.
-Our safety net was to use the offscreen trick for screen-readable narrative text — instead of the on screen text.
+Our safety net was to use the off-screen trick for screen-readable narrative text — instead of the on-screen text.
 If this sounds like a cop-out — that's because it is.
 We wanted to show that reading the on-screen text was in theory possible, which we did but wanted too leave the other option on the table as the most important thing was the accessibility part — if for whatever reason the on-screen text didn‘t seem accurate enough or exhibited other issues, then the BBC could still provide accessible narrative text using the off-screen method.

 ## Timing